Wings (1990 TV series): Casey Chappel

 (Season 6–8) Played by Amy Yasbeck, Cassandra "Casey" (Chappel) Davenport is Helen's older sister.
 She returns to Nantucket after being abandoned by her husband, Stuart Davenport (played by John Ritter, who was Yasbeck's real life partner and later husband), but despite having grown up there she has difficulty adjusting her upper crust tastes and sensibilities to a working class life on the small island.
 Antonio falls madly in love with Casey, but she takes little notice of him.
-Unlike Helen, Casey dropped her southern accent when she moved to Nantucket.
+Unlike Helen, Casey dropped her Southern accent when she moved to Nantucket.
 She spends much of season six unemployed and mooching off Helen, until she starts working for Nantucket's tourism organization in season seven.

-After she and Brian spend the better part of a season sniping at each other, they end up having sex the night before Joe and Helen's wedding.
-Afterward they find themselves unable to stay away from each other, having a passionate affair; while Joe and Helen are on their honeymoon, Casey's bra lands on the hearth of the lit fireplace and leads to Helen's house burning down.
-Her relationship with Brian cools after that, but they maintain a friendship.
+After she and Brian spend the better part of a season sniping at each other, they have sex the night before Joe and Helen's wedding.
+Afterward, they are unable to stay away from each other and have a passionate affair; while Joe and Helen are on their honeymoon, Casey's bra lands on the hearth of the lit fireplace and leads to Helen's house burning down.
+Casey's relationship with Brian cools after that, but they maintain a friendship.
 When she first appears in the show, Casey goes by her married name of Davenport, but after she and Stuart divorce at the end of season seven, she reverts to Chappel.

 Budd Bronski

 (Season 7) Played by Brian Haley, Budd is a retired US Marine who is hired to replace Lowell.
 Budd is Lowell's equal as a skilled mechanic and earnest worker, but also as a quirky character.
 He is jumpy and insecure, and is haunted by an incident in his past when an aircraft he worked on crashed, causing him to face a court martial.
 Although the military cleared him of charges, Budd continues to blame himself for the incident until Brian convinces him to let it go.
-Occasionally Budd astonishes everyone with magic tricks, but otherwise he has difficulty interacting with others.
+Occasionally, Budd astonishes everyone with magic tricks, but otherwise he has difficulty interacting with others.
 After being introduced early in the seventh season, Budd disappears toward the end of the season and is never mentioned again.